Destinations Greece The Cyclades Mykonos

 Must orderwhatever the bartender pours at sunset

-A cocktail bar on a hilltop above Mykonos Town — a wide terrace with long views across the strait toward Tinos.
-Reserve a railing seat ahead of sunset; the pre-sunset light is the photograph.
-Cocktails run high, the food is fine.
+A cocktail bar on a hilltop above Mykonos Town, a wide terrace with long views across the strait toward Tinos.
+Reserve a railing seat ahead of sunset; the light just before is the photograph.
+Cocktails run high and the food is fine.
 One drink, the photograph, leave for dinner.

 Sunset terraceViews toward TinosReserve sunset slot